Clamp connection: Formation

 Clamp connections are formed by the terminal hypha during elongation.
 Before the clamp connection is formed this terminal segment contains two nuclei.
 Once the terminal segment is long enough it begins to form the clamp connection.
 At the same time, each nucleus undergoes mitotic division to produce two daughter nuclei.
 As the clamp continues to develop it uptakes one of the daughter (green circle) nuclei and separates it from its sister nucleus.
 While this is occurring the remaining nuclei (orange circles) begin to migrate from one another to opposite ends of the cell.
 Once all these steps have occurred a septum forms, separating each set of nuclei.

 Use in classification

 Clamp connections are structures unique to the phylum Basidiomycota.
 Many fungi from this phylum produce spores in basidiocarps (fruiting bodies, or mushrooms), above ground.
 Though clamp connections are exclusive to this phylum, not all species of Basidiomycota possess these structures.
 As such, the presence or absences of clamp connections has been a tool in categorizing genera and species.

 Fossil record

 A fungal mycelium containing abundant clamp connections was found that dated to the Pennsylvanian era (298.9–323.2 Mya).
 This fossil, classified in the form genus Palaeancistrus, has hyphae that compare with extant saprophytic basidiomycetes.
-The oldest known clamp connections exist in hyphae present in the fossil fern Botryopteris antiqua, which predate Palaeancistrus by about 25 Ma.
+The oldest known clamp connections exist in fossilized hyphae growing in the fossil fern Botryopteris antiqua, which predate Palaeancistrus by about 25 Ma.